-You can get the pro version of MonsterInsights from below.
+You can get the pro version of MonsterInsights below.

 $This is an affiliate link

 We hope you have found this article helpful and learned how to add Google Analytics to WooCommerce.
-If you have enjoyed the read, feel free to share it with your friends and fellow bloggers on social media.
+If you have enjoyed the read, share it with your friends and fellow bloggers on social media.

-More awesome WordPress tutorials, theme reviews, and plugin reviews can be found on our WordPress archives section.
+More awesome WordPress tutorials, theme reviews, and plugin reviews can be found in our WordPress archives section.

 About the Author